abreen/Presto/drafts/index.markdown

 Therefore this comment will not appear in the output file.
 -->

-<span class="test">The HTML surrounding this sentence, however,
+<span style="color: blue;">Though not recommended, HTML can be
-will be escaped so that it appears in the final output as written.</span>
+written into the Markdown file, and it will be preserved in the output.</span>